Breastfeeding: Making use of anatomy and reflexes

-Sebaceous glands called Glands of Montgomery located in the areola secrete an oily fluid that lubricate and protect the nipple during latching.
-The visible portions of the glands can be seen on the skin's surface as small round bumps.
+Sebaceous glands called Glands of Montgomery located in the areola secrete an oily fluid that lubricates and protects the nipple during latching.
+The visible portions of the glands can be seen on the skin's surface as small, round bumps.

 The rooting reflex is the baby's natural tendency to turn towards the breast with the mouth open wide.
 When preparing to latch, mothers should make use of this reflex by gently stroking the baby's philtrum, the area between the upper lip and the nose, with their nipple to induce the baby to open their mouth with a wide gape.
 One way to help the infant achieve a deep latch is to compress the breast tissue into a "U" or "hamburger shape," so that the infant can fit the breast tissue into their mouth.
-This is done by the mother placing her thumb and fingers in line with the infant's nose and mouth respectively and using this grip to compress the breast tissue.
+This is done by the mother placing her thumb and fingers in line with the infant's nose and mouth, respectively, and using this grip to compress the breast tissue.